Solonarv/custom_hero_dota/docs/heroes/Flicker.md

 ### Recall

 Flicker instantly returns to the location of the newest trace, destroying it in the process.
-Cooldown and charges are shared with Flash Step.
+Charges and cooldown are shared with Flash Step.

 |0.5 second cooldown | 50 mana|
 |---|---|